HackYourFuture-CPH/teacher-curriculum/learning-paths/groundwork-for-student-learning.md

 - [Motivating students](./../topics/motivating-students.md)

 ### The Basics of Pedagogy
 - [Pedagogy](./../topics/pedagogy.md)

 ### Cognitive load
 - [Cognitive load](./../topics/cognitive-load.md)

 ### Mental models
 - [Mental Models](./../topics/mental-models.md)

+## Final project

+Using [this article](https://lo.unisa.edu.au/mod/book/tool/print/index.php?id=610988) and all the topics above, summarize the question how do students learn?

+With that question answered, how will you change the way you run a class in the future?
+Will you even change anything?